Nhoya/gOSINT/README.md

     --end=END      End message #
     --grace=15     The number of messages that will be considered deleted before the scraper stops --dump         Creates and resume messages from dumpfile

+  rev-whois <target>
+    Find domains for name or email address

 ```

 ## Configuration file